HR-Fahim/House-Rental-Website-Android-Version/README.md

 # House Rental Android Application

 This repository contains the Android version of a full-stack house rental application.
 The web version is maintained in a separate repository.
-The project aims to provide a platform for users to rent houses and apartments, with the following key features:
+The project aims to provide a platform for users to rent houses and apartments, with the following key features:<br/>

+<sub> ****P.S.*** The project was completed under CSE327 (Software Engineering) course offered by North South University.*<sub/>

 ## Key Features